BSDSA-ISU/statistics/Mid_Term/EstimationTechniques/README.md

 # Module 3.
 Estimation Techniques

+> (use Markdown Preview Github Styling on vscode if necessary)

 Estimation in statistics involves inferring the characteristics of a population based on a sample.
 Various tools and techniques are employed to perform these estimations, each suited to different types of data and estimation goals.
 Below is a detailed overview of the key tools and techniques